abhatt00/WeatherPy_Python_API/README.md

 ## Generate Cities List
+Cities are generated from a combination of 1500 latitude and longitude points.
+All unique cities are appended into a list to run through the API.
 <img width=“500” alt=“” src="https://github.com/abhatt00/WeatherPy_Python_API/blob/master/Images/Generated_Cities_List_20200611.jpg">

 ## Perform API Calls
+ These cities are cycled through the OpenWeatherMap API until 500 cities are found that have all relevant data points available in the API.
 <img width=“500” alt=“” src="https://github.com/abhatt00/WeatherPy_Python_API/blob/master/Images/Perform_API_Calls_1.jpg">
+For each city, the data points gathered are each put into their own list.
 <img width=“500” alt=“” src="https://github.com/abhatt00/WeatherPy_Python_API/blob/master/Images/Perform_API_Calls_2.jpg">
 <img width=“500” alt=“” src="https://github.com/abhatt00/WeatherPy_Python_API/blob/master/Images/Perform_API_Calls_3.jpg">

+These lists are combined into one DataFrame, which is utilized to create scatter plots that will showcase the relationships we want to emphasize.

+Scatter charts are created using Matplotlib.

 ## Latitude vs Temperature Plot